lucasdlemos/order-driver-assignment-api/README.md

 ### Removing an order from a driver

-Ok, imagine the driver Lucas wants to reject the first order, so let's remove it.
+Imagine the driver Lucas wants to reject the first order, so let's remove it.

   ```
   URL: http://localhost:9292/driver/1/removeOrder/1  HTTP Method: GET